M-E-C-20/PB-Motors/README.md

 - Embeded Video - The embedded video at the bottom of the gallery is one that includes car maintenence tips for an ordinary person.
 This is designed to inspire trust between the user and business, by educating them.
 - Contact Form - Allows users to make contact with the business, by having them fill out the form.
 - Embedded Map - Allows users to locate the garage easily without having to leave the website to input the location manually themselves.

+### Features to be Implemented

+- In the future I would like to add a more comprehensive booking form, as a a=step up from the basic contact form i have implemented here.
+- I would also like to include a members login so a customer could save their details and potentially avail of offers.

 ## Technologies Used